 - Turn down the Frequency knob until you hear the highest frequencies of the signal.

 - Adjust the Harmonics knob.
 If set too low, the level of the generated harmonics will be too low (you'll just hear a high-pass filtered version of the original signal).
-If set too high, the Peak indicator will light during signal peaks.
+If set too high, the indicator above the knob will light during signal peaks.

 - Set the Level knob to its minimum value.